Vision Problems in Children

 Lazy eye (amblyopia).
-Amblyopia is a common type of visual condition.
-It can happen
+Amblyopia is a common visual condition.
+It can happen even when

-even when there is no problem with the structure of the eye.
-The decrease in vision
+there is no problem with the structure of the eye.
+The decrease in vision occurs when

-occurs when one or both eyes send a blurry image to the brain.
+one or both eyes send a blurry image to the brain.
 Then the brain learns

-to see only blurry with that eye.
-Early treatment can lead to better treatment success.
+to see only

+blurry with that eye.
+Early treatment can lead to better success.

 Crossed eyes (strabismus).
 Strabismus is one of the most common eye problems in children.

-turn inward, outward, turn up, or turn down.
-At times, more than one of these conditions
+turn inward, outward, up, or down.
+At times, more than one of these conditions are

-are present.
-It is also called crossed eyes or wandering eye.
-Children younger than
+present.
+It's also called crossed eyes or wandering eye.
+Children younger than 6 months

-6 months old may have a common form of strabismus that comes and goes.
-This type of
+old may have a common form of strabismus that comes and goes.
+This type of strabismus

-strabismus may be normal.
+may be normal.
 Most strabismus is caused by abnormality of neuromuscular

+(including

-(including brain) control of eye movement.
-Strabismus caused by poor eye muscle strength
+brain) control of eye movement.
+Strabismus caused by poor eye muscle strength is less

-is less common.
-Symptoms may include squinting, not being able to judge distance to
+common.
+Symptoms may include squinting, not being able to judge distance to pick up

-pick up things, closing one eye to see better, dizziness, or the eyes moving inward
+things, closing one eye to see better, dizziness, or the eyes moving inward or outward.

-or outward.
 Early diagnosis of the underlying problem is key to prevent vision loss.

+Treatment

-Treatment may include patching the stronger eye to strengthen the weaker eye, eyeglasses,
+may include patching the stronger eye to strengthen the weaker eye, eyeglasses, eye